Quantcast

 7. Not Allowing the Friendship to Evolve

 Let's conclude this with a huge friendship sabotage issue.
 Two of my favorite quotes on personal evolution is, "Many people don't want to see you grow and evolve because growth intimidates those who live complacent lifestyles" (Unknown) and "Life is about evolving.
 Don't stay in a situation that's not helping you grow mentally, spiritually and emotionally" (Unknown).
-A very huge life reality is, you can't evolve without change and as you change, that can cause your friendships to shift to some extent.
+A very huge life reality is, that you can't evolve without change and as you change, that can cause your friendships to shift to some extent.
 Maybe you've taken on a new job that requires that you move.
 That is going to shift your friendship.
 Maybe you're single and your BFF is about to get married.
 That is going to shift your friendship.
 Perhaps you're pregnant.
 That is going to shift your friendship.
 Or you might've just lost someone very close to you.
 That is going to shift your friendship (death changes people; that isn't talked about enough either).
 Honestly, if you're making the most of every day of every year, growth is going to transpire—and that is going to shift your friendship.
 Especially since your friend is probably growing too.

 This is why flexibility, to a large extent, is so important.
-You've got to love and respect your friends enough to give them to space to transform as they get older, are exposed to more and learn more things.
+You've got to love and respect your friends enough to give them to space to transform as they get older, are exposed to more, and learn more things.
 In return, they need to do the same thing for you as well.
 If you keep trying to hold people to who they were in college or when they were single or, to some extent, who they were last year—it's only going to lead to unrealistic expectations, a certain amount of frustration and, at some point, it could result in your friendship with them ending.

-You get old and mature enough and you accept that a lot of friendships don't have to consist of big problems and huge "fall outs".
+You get old and mature enough and you accept that a lot of friendships don't have to consist of big problems and huge "fallouts".
 Still, if you're not staying ahead of what can sabotage your friendships—those seemingly little things that can become huge over time—you can still lose precious members of your tribe.
 Good friends are hard to come by.
 Do everything in your power to avoid toxic habits that could end up sabotaging them.

 Featured image by Shutterstock